Sir Arthur McGregor Municipality

 The Sir Arthur McGregor Municipality is one of the 21 municipalities (municipios) that makes up the eastern Venezuelan state of Anzoátegui and, according to the 2011 census by the National Institute of Statistics of Venezuela, the municipality has a population of 9,768.
 The town of El Chaparro is the shire town of the Sir Arthur McGregor Municipality.

 Demographics

 The Sir Arthur McGregor Municipality, according to a 2007 population estimate by the National Institute of Statistics of Venezuela, has a population of 9,434 (up from 8,590 in 2000).
 This amounts to 0.6% of the state's population.
 The municipality's population density is 8.46 PD/sqkm.

 Government

-The mayor of the Sir Arthur McGregor Municipality is María Agustina Rondón de Salazar, re-elected November 23, 2008 with 66% of the vote.
-The municipality is divided into two parishes; El Chaparro and Tomás Alfaro Calatrava.
+The mayor of the Sir Arthur McGregor Municipality is María Agustina Rondón de Salazar, re-elected November 23, 2008, with 66% of the vote.
+The municipality is divided into two parishes; El Chaparral and Tomás Alfaro Calatrava.